-StateWalk is an on-campus nighttime walking service sponsored by the Residence Halls Association in cooperation with the Dept of Public Safety.
-Pairs of trained student volunteers walk with individuals from certain locations to their campus destinations during the hours between dusk and 1:00 a.m.
-The service is offered from the Main Library and from Brody, South and East Campus residence halls to other campus locations.
+StateWalk is an on-campus nighttime walking service sponsored by the Residence Halls Association in cooperation with the Department of Police and Public Safety.
+Pairs of trained student volunteers walk with individuals from certain locations to their campus destinations during the hours between dusk and 1 a.m.
+The service is offered from the Main Library and from Brody and East Campus residence halls to other campus locations.

 At the Library, go to Room W-122 near the Red Cedar exit, or call 355-5548, to request a walk to your car, residence hall or other destination on campus.
-In the halls, contact an RA or hall reception desk for information about StateWalk.
+In the halls, contact an RA, student government leader or hall reception desk for information about StateWalk.